How to Make the Best White Bread Recipe for Beginners

 Image illustrates dough bread for the freezer for white bread recipe for beginners.

 You can freeze the dough after shaping it after the first rise and before the second rise.
-Shape the dough into a loaf and wrap it up in parchment paper and then plastic wrap it and place it in the freezer before it has a chance to rise.
-This is a great way to stock your freezer with homemade bread loaves ready to thaw and rise in the pan and read to bake whenever you want homemade bread for the day.
+Shape the dough into a loaf and wrap it up in parchment paper, then wrap it and place it in the freezer before it has a chance to rise.
+This is a great way to stock your freezer with homemade bread loaves ready to thaw and rise in the pan, and ready to bake whenever you want homemade bread for the day.

 Image illustrates dough bread for the freezer for white bread recipe for beginners.